 I have an entire post where I shared a more detailed breakdown of my morning routine plus 5 morning habits I believe all stay at home moms should have.

-AFTERNOONS = rest for kids and work time for me
+AFTERNOONS: rest for kids and work time or relaxation for mom

 Evenings are for family time at our house.
 Since I already got my errands and housework done, I don’t have to try to do those things at night.
 The only housework I do is cleaning up after supper, but that doesn’t take long because I keep up with it throughout the day.
 I do work a few times a week in the evenings after the kids go to bed too.